sandeshkota/knowledge/docs/microservice/how.md

 A system which is driven by production, detection, consumption and reaction to events

 ### Developing a microservice
-- Find the System Boundaries
+- Find the System Boundaries and data ownership
 - Find the dependant systems
 - Come up with Testing strategy (Testing Pyramid)
 - Continous Delivery Techniques